kathywan/tkg-lab/docs/baseline-lab-setup/one-step-vsphere.md

-# One Step Foundation Deployment for VSPHERE
+# One Step Foundation Deployment for vSphere

 This lab can be used to deploy all three clusters included in the foundational lab setup.
 You will execute a single script that calls all the scripts included in the step-by-step guides.